Certificate or Diploma in Trauma Therapy

 See the tabs below for full details of the course description, syllabus, assessment criteria, and tutor faculty.

 Tea, coffee, water are provided at the venue each day.
 Lunch is not included in the course fee.
 Shops and cafes are nearby.

-The 12-day course taught over 6 weekends on the following Saturday and Sunday dates in 2021:
+The 12-day course for the Certificate or Diploma is taught over 6 weekends on the following Saturday and Sunday dates in 2021:

 6 & 7 February